jaffaszt/MAX/workshop/README.md

 Please make sure to run all steps to get a valid IBM Lite Cloud account
 ![](README_IMAGES/Register.png)

+# The Lab is base on https://github.com/IBM/MAX-Object-Detector#deploy-on-red-hat-openshift and run from there
+1) Deploy from Quay - to run based on Docker on local- run as instructed in the base lab
+2) Deploy on Red Hat OpenShift - you will need to follow the steps below to get an Openshift cluster and a more updated screen shots
+3) Deploy on Code Engine - follow the steps below to get the option to deploy with Code Engine

+# 2 To Deploy on Openshift (updated)  - follow the updated instructions bellow

 # Get a preconfigured OpenShift environment available for four hours at no charge
 1. [access to IBM Openshift  Cluster]( https://developer.ibm.com/openlabs/openshift)